shuftipro/RESTful-API-v1.3/on-site_without_ocr/on-site_without_ocr.md

 	Required: **No**
 	Type: **object**

-	In name object used in document service, first_name and last_name is required and other fields are optional.
+	In name object used in document service, first_name and last_name is required if you want to perform a name verification from a document.
+Other fields are optional.
+All services having name fields include the following parameters.

 	* <h4>first_name</h4>
-	Required: **No**
+	Required: **Yes**
 	Type: **string**
 	Minimum: **2 characters**
 	Maximum: **32 chracters**